Upstream Color: Plot

 The film begins with a man (mentioned in the credits as the "Thief") who seems to be harvesting a type of larva for the peculiar effects it has on the human mind when ingested.

-At a club, Kris (Amy Seimetz) is tasered and is kidnapped by the Thief.
+At a club, Kris (Amy Seimetz) is tasered and kidnapped by the Thief.
 He makes her swallow the larva, which induces a sort of hypnotic susceptibility, causing an extremely suggestible mental state the Thief exploits.
 He uses an elaborate set of distractions, such as getting her to create a paper chain where each link features a transcription from the book Walden, to distract her while performing his mind control.
 He eventually manipulates her to liquidate her home equity, reveal to him a stash of valuable rare coins, and empty her bank account.
 Through hypnotic suggestion, Kris is prevented from consuming solid foods.
 She is allowed only to drink small amounts of water at regulated intervals, which she is compelled to perceive as extremely refreshing and delicious.
 Thief eventually releases Kris, who binges ravenously and falls asleep in soiled clothes in her home.
 She awakens to find several large worms visibly crawling under her skin.
 She unsuccessfully attempts to remove them with a kitchen knife.

 Later, a pig farmer and avid field recorder—the "Sampler"—draws Kris to his farm using infrasonics.
 The Sampler silently sets up a transfusion through which he transfers a worm from Kris's body into that of a young pig.
-Kris then awakens in an abandoned SUV on the freeway with no memory of these recent traumatic events.
+Kris then awakens in an abandoned SUV on the freeway with no memory of these recent events.
 Upon arriving at her disordered house, she quizzically notices blood on her sheets and floors and considers calling the police.
 She realizes she has no information to tell them and stops dialing.
 After cleaning up, she heads to work, where she is promptly fired for her unexplained absence.
 A trip to the grocery store reveals to Kris that her personal funds are gone.

 A year later, Kris meets a man named Jeff (Shane Carruth) on a train and connects with him.
 They meet several times before finally spending the night with each other.
 Afterwards, they realize that they both have identical stitching scars from the aforementioned, forgotten, transfusions.
 They soon realize they had similar experiences; Jeff lost his job as a broker due to shifting company funds around to cover for money stolen from him and attributed the incident to drug abuse.
-At the same time, it is made clear to the audience that a parallel exists between the emotions Kris and Jeff have been feeling and two pigs, one of which is the host to Kris's parasite.
-As an example: Kris mistakenly believes herself to be pregnant at the same time her pig counterpart is actually pregnant.
+At the same time, it is made clear to the audience that a parallel exists between the emotions Kris and Jeff have been feeling and two pigs, one of which is the host to Kris's parasite: Kris mistakenly believes herself to be pregnant at the same time her pig counterpart is actually pregnant.
 Upon consultation with a doctor, she is diagnosed with having had endometrial cancer that was successfully removed.
 The supposed cancer, she is told, is no longer a threat to her body, but it has rendered her infertile.